Russ Harvey Consulting - Computer and Internet Services

 an appointment!

-The break element can be used to create a series of lines of text that normally are not separated with spaces between each line such as a postal address:
+The break element can also be used to create a series of lines of text without spaces such as a postal address:

 <p>123 Main Street<br>